SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Wearing loose and lightweight clothes and using cooler bedding materials can have a positive effect on sleeping in hot weather.

-Sleeping in lighter and looser clothes during warmer weather may help to keep you cooler.
+• Wear more comfortable clothes: Sleeping in lighter and looser clothes during warmer weather may help to keep you cooler.
 Also, removing or limiting the use of thick blankets can help reduce heat and body temperature as you sleep.

-Bedding materials that allow for better airflow or improved breathability, like cotton or linen, will help you stay cooler.
+• Invest in lighter sleeping materials: Bedding materials that allow for better airflow or improved breathability, like cotton, linen, or bamboo, will help you stay cooler.

-Some pillows or mattresses are designed to improve airflow around the body, to help reduce the temperature and improve comfort.
+• Use a cooling mattress or pillow: Cooling mattresses, toppers, and pillows are designed to improve airflow around the body, to help reduce the temperature and improve comfort.

-One way to ensure that your sheets are cold is to freeze them.
+• Freeze sleeping materials: One way to ensure that your sheets are cold is to freeze them.
 This can be accomplished by placing them in a plastic bag to reduce moisture, sealing it, and then placing it in the freezer.
 You can also freeze an eye mask to wear on your face.

-Avoid Exercise Before Bed
+Don't Exercise Right Before Bed

 Exercise generates heat and increases body temperature, which can make it more difficult to fall or remain asleep, especially in hot weather.
 Routine exercise is important to help maintain good health and has been shown to help improve sleep.
 But exercise is best done more than 90 minutes before bedtime, giving your body time to cool down.